 |Cassiopeia is incredibly hard to play well.
 This is because she is an AP champion that plays like an adc.
 She is very skillshot and position dependent, especially in teamfights.
 If you die early in a teamfight your team loses out on a huge portion of its potential damage, as you do damage over time, not burst damage.
 She is incredibly susceptible to early jungle ganks because she has no natural escape.
 On top of this, her early game is weaker due to high mana cost abilities.
 Finally, as with most AP carries she is rather squishy, especially early on, so she runs the risk of getting bursted down easily.|

 Sorcery/Inspiration is my preferred build on Cassiopeia.
 This set just synergies really well with her kit.
 Sorcery/Domination with Taste of Blood/ Cheap Shot and Ravenous Hunter is definitely another really viable option if you don't want to worry about minion dematerializer.
 Pick based on personal preference.
 If you want to play more aggressively go with the domination build, if you want more utility, go with the inspiration build.

 In preseason 9, comet cassio has become a very viable option.
-The build synergizes really well with Luden's Echo and Rylai's Crystal Scepter.
+The build synergizes really well with Luden's Tempest and Rylai's Crystal Scepter.
 Here you will run Sorcery/Domination with Arcane Comet, Manaflow Band, Absolute Focus, Taste of Blood, and Ravenous Hunter

 Sorcery - Tier 1